3urobeat/cs2-autoaccept-linux/README.md

 The script will start scanning your screen every 4 seconds.
 Queue for a match in CS2.
 The script will automatically accept it for you.

+> [!NOTE]
+> The game must be on your **primary display** and be focused.
+If you minimze the game the script won't work.
+> The script works in Windowed, as well as in Fullscreen and isn't affected by your brightness settings.

 Stop/Close the window when you load into the match.
 If not everyone accepted just leave the script open and it will continue scanning.

-> [!NOTE]
+> [!IMPORTANT]
-> The game must be focused and visible.
-If you minimze the game the script won't work.
-> If the script does not recognize the button try changing your game brightness in the Video settings of CS2.
+> Should the script fail to find anything, please make sure that you don't use a color correction profile for your display.
+> The scripts relies on matching colors in the screenshot it takes.
+A color profile changes these color values.

+&nbsp;

+Enjoy a toilet break while queueing!